 - VSCO: Photo & Video Editor for Android & iOs

 RAW images are much larger than JPEG photos, so make sure you have enough internal and external memory capacity.
 These uncompressed, unprocessed images will allow you to change exposure, contrast, white balance, and color profile settings.

 You can use the software on your laptop or PC to make necessary adjustments.
 Or you can download a third-party app to do the job for you.
 We recommend:

 - Adobe Lightroom for Android and iOs

 - Snapseed for Android and iOs

 7. Handle the ISO with care

 The bigger the ISO value, the higher the light sensitivity of your smartphone camera.
 So the higher the ISO setting, the less light is needed for proper exposure.
-But remember more ISO equals more noise.
+But remember, more ISO equals more noise.
 Depending on the capability of the camera of your phone, you should use around 1600 ISO.
-It will work with higher shutter speed.
+It will work with a higher shutter speed.
 If you want to capture movement, you will need a higher ISO of 3200 or more (if possible on your smartphone).

 8. Use a third-party app